 Less Processed Food

-You’re best sticking to unsaturated fats – polyunsaturated (soya bean and fatty fish such as tuna and mackerel) are mono-unsaturated (avocado, hazelnut, almonds, Brazil nut, cashew, sesame, pumpkin, olive and rapeseed oils) and the best options for a healthier heart.
+You’re best sticking to unsaturated fats – polyunsaturated (soya bean and fatty fish such as tuna and mackerel) and mono-saturated (avocado, hazelnut, almonds, Brazil nut, cashew, sesame, pumpkin, olive and rapeseed oils)and the best options for a healthier heart

 Less booze, more water